GRAPEDIA - STSM GRANTS (OPEN CALL now available)

 Applicants must be engaged in a research program in an institution from a COST country participating in the COST Action.
-The host institution must be a COST country or a non-COST institution officially participating in the COST Action, http://www.cost.eu/COST_Actions/ca/CA17111?parties.
+The host institution must be a COST country or a non-COST institution officially participating in the COST Action, https://www.cost.eu/actions/CA17111/#tabs+Name:Description.
 The average contribution for a mission is a fixed grant up to 3500euro, based on the applicant’s budget request and the decision from STSM committee (five researchers from the Core Group of the Action).
 For full eligibility criteria please check the Vademecum available at https://www.cost.eu/cost-actions/cost-actions-networking-tools/.
 The selection of successful STSM applicants will be done so in consideration of the scientific scope of the proposed mission and how the mission can support the Action in achieving its scientific objectives (as guidelines for preparation of an successful application,

 Please try to answer the questions in Data management plan.
 There should be special considerations made by the Action MC with respect to supporting COST policies on promoting gender balance, enabling Early Career Investigators (ECI), broadening geographical inclusiveness.

-– Towards a corrected and improved annotation of the Vitis vinifera cv.
-‘PN40024’ Pacbio 40X-improved genome (2021-05-31 – 2021-06-18)
+- “Development of a common galaxy workflow for grapevine RNA-sequencing analysis using the improved annotation of the Vitis vinifera cv.
+‘PN40024’ Pacbio 40X-improved genome” (24/08/2022 to 09/09/2022)